Submit an interest form to be updated regarding Pathways information sessions and details. Note the Interest Form is NOT a Sign-Up Form.

 What is a "cluster"?

-A cluster is a predetermined grouping of 3-4 courses.
-Each cluster satisfies various major prerequisites and/or L&S breadth requirements.
+A cluster is typically a predetermined grouping of 3-4 courses, although a few clusters include than 4 courses.
+Many clusters are aligned with specific majors, and each cluster satisfies various major prerequisites and/or L&S breadth requirements.
 Students within a cluster are treated as a cohort: even within larger lectures, students within the cluster participate in their own discussion section, enabling students to learn together and support each other in all classes.
-Check out the Fall 2025 clusters online.
+Check out the Fall 2026 clusters online.

 L&S Pathways cluster “cohorts” are roughly between 17-30 students.
 While certain courses in your cluster may be larger lectures, your discussion sections will be comprised of the same small cohort.

-There are over 20 different clusters available for Fall 2025, offering a variety of themes and exploring different subject areas.
-If you are interested in a particular major or topic, strengthening writing skills, or satisfying specific major prerequisites or L&S breadth requirements, we encourage you to visit the Clusters Grid to find what you’re looking for.
+There are 18 different clusters available for Fall 2026, exploring a diverse range of subjects and majors.
+If you are interested in a particular course, major, or topic, or satisfying specific major prerequisites or L&S breadth requirements, we encourage you to visit the Clusters Grid to find what you’re looking for.
 Use the search bar to see which clusters best meet your needs.

 It depends.
 Most L&S Pathway clusters carry an 11 or 12 unit course load, in which case you will need to add another small unit course of 1-2 units to make the minimum course load (13 units) for full-time student status.
 However, some clusters already carry 13 units, the minimum course load.
 We encourage you to ask your L&S adviser for suggestions during Golden Bear Advising.
 To help manage your course load for a more successful experience, we strongly suggest that you do NOT enroll in more 3-4 unit courses in this semester.